In this finale quiz, we'll apply what we know about random variables and probability distributions to real-world problems.

 Good to Know:

-The distribution is an example of the geometric distribution because of its relationship with the geometric sum If the lotto from the last problem pays out $1,000 on a win but costs $1 per ticket, what's the average payout if you play to the first win?
+The distribution is an example of a geometric distribution because of its relationship with the geometric sum If the lotto from the last problem pays out $1,000 on a win but costs $1 per ticket, what's the average payout if you play to the first win?